In this article

 The Power of One-on-One Lessons

 One of the reasons older learners excel in our programs is the individualized attention they receive.
 Our French immersion programs are designed to be fully customized to each student’s abilities, goals, and challenges.
-Unlike group lessons, where time is divided among many students, one-on-one lessons allow us to focus entirely on the learner’s specific needs.
+Unlike group lessons, where time is divided among many students, one-on-one lessons allow us to focus entirely on the learner’s specific needs, including phonetic ear training tailored to the specific sounds each student struggles with.

 For older adults, this means we can adjust the pace of learning to suit their comfort level, provide more opportunities for oral practice, and focus on practical language skills that are immediately useful.
-The immersive environment also ensures that students hear and speak French constantly, which accelerates their ability to understand and communicate in the language.
+The immersive environment in Kerfiac, Brittany, France also ensures that students hear and speak French constantly, which accelerates their ability to understand and communicate in the language.
+With 30 hours of personalized instruction per week, progress is measurable from day one.

 French as a Gateway to New Experiences